narasim-teja/SuipersConsensys2024/README.md

 # Suiipers
-Suiiipers is a strategy and FPS game built using JavaScript and Unity.
+Suiiipers is a strategy and FPS game built using React3 Fiber and Unity.
 This guide will help you clone the repository, install the necessary dependencies, and run the project.

 ## Table of Contents
 - [Prerequisites](#prerequisites)